Disclose.tv: Operation

 Disclose.tv is owned by Futurebytes GmbH & Co.
 KG, which describes itself as a "private equity company" and is based in Passau.
 Futurebytes is registered with the District Court of Passau and its described purpose is e-commerce, marketing and advertising.
 Futurebytes is owned by Uwe Braun, a Cologne-based entrepreneur who has made money in Internet hosting businesses, with his company Host Europe being sold to GoDaddy for €1.69 billion ($1.82 billion) in 2016.
 Braun has not publicly acknowledged his connection to Disclose.tv.
 In the website's imprint, Braun is named as the legally responsible person.

-In January 2022, Logically reported that all of the website's articles were attributed to only four writers, none of whom had links to personal websites, social media or biographies, and their profile pictures were fakes generated by generative artificial intelligence (GenAI).
+In January 2022, Logically reported that all of the website's articles were attributed to only four writers, none of whom had links to personal websites, social media or biographies, and their profile pictures were fakes generated by generative AI.
 The writers' articles also appeared to have been written by a native German speaker.